tied/aws-must-templates/README.md

 #### Configure instance credential in 'ssh/config'

 [test-suites.yaml](test-suites.yaml) names an EC2 instance
-`myInstance`, and the ssh-configuration needed by serverspec to access the instance is defined `ssh/config` as
+`myInstance`.
+The ssh-configuration enabling serverspec to take a ssh connection to the instance is defined in configuration file `ssh/config` as

      host myInstance
          StrictHostKeyChecking no